scandio/scandiojs/php/README.md

 ## Scandio\js\Bridge

-A little helper which may be used in views/templates to store data and communicate with the `ß.bridge`-module of *scandiojs*.
+A little helper which may be used in views/templates to store data and communicate with the `Scandio.bridge`-module of *scandiojs*.

 ### By having the following Html file with php in it